 Granor Farm Camp is a summer program for children ages 5-12 years old.
 Each day we encourage the campers to “get dirty” with the soil.
 They are asked to work with our farm staff to harvest, problem solve, and think creatively about what to make with the produce.
 The campers learn about the food they eat and discover a love of trying something new.
 In addition, Granor Farm Camp is about making new friends, discovering what life is like on a farm, and learning how to snag an egg from the chicken coop.

-Our Granor Farm team includes teachers with over 20 years of experience working with children, counselors who attended our program as students, and our crew of farm managers who work at Granor Farm everyday.
+Our Camp team includes teachers with over 20 years of experience working with children, counselors who attended our program as campers, and a crew of farm managers who work at Granor Farm everyday.
 Granor Farm Camp is all about fostering a child’s curiosity, creativity, and love of just having fun.

 It is our goal to immerse the campers in the agricultural process at Granor Farm.
 The campers will help harvest, weed, water, clean, and manage the pests.
 Campers love to find the wild collection of bugs that hide among the plants.
 Our farm staff will have assignments each day to be divided up and accomplished.

 There is always something that needs fixing or a challenge that requires a creative solution at Granor Farm.
 Each day the campers will work on a special project to help improve life at the farm.
 These projects have included building a new library for the farmstand, painting the chicken coop, and creating artwork to beautify the property and farm buildings.
 Campers will brainstorm ideas, work together to find solutions, and share in the process of creating something fun and useful.